TITLE 6 PRIMARY AND SECONDARY EDUCATION

 K. “Critical hazard” means any risk-related exposure, hazardous condition, or other circumstance having an above average potential for immediate occurrence, but which is not immediately life threatening.
 A critical hazard is of less severity than an imminent hazard.

-L. “Deductible” means the dollar amount which will be deducted from any payments made to or on behalf of a participating entity or employee or covered individual.
+L. “Deductible” means the dollar amount that will be deducted from any payments made to or on behalf of a participating entity or employee or covered individual.

 M. “Domestic partner” means an unrelated person living with and sharing a common domestic life with an employee of an entity offering domestic partner benefits, where the employee and the partner submit a properly executed affidavit of domestic partnership and where the employee and the partner presently: